-1. Introduction
+1. INTRODUCTION

-Main purpose of gathering information (data) through questionnaires is understanding the phenomenon understudy then continuously monitoring the phenomenon if some specific patterns are emerging and then suggesting improvement in needed.
+Main purpose of gathering information (data) through questionnaire is to understand the phenomenon understudy and then continuously monitoring the phenomenon to see if some specific patterns are emerging and then suggesting improvement where warranted.
 It is an established fact that there is nothing permanent in nature but change likewise the perceptions, attitudes and behaviour of individuals keep on changing.
 In order to have a deeper insight in this everchanging phenomenon survey instruments are the primary tools to elicit the perceptions of individuals.
-In any educational environment students are the main stake holders and their opinions matter the most to enhance the about quality in higher education.
+In any educational environmentstudents are the main stake holders and their opinions matter the most to enhance the about quality in higher education.
 They can provide very useful suggestions for improvement that should be considered in the quality cycle for improvement as applied to individual courses, programs, and institutional planning.
-Feedback from students is very important in trying to improve the quality of learning experiences at higher education institutions. overall opinions will be used to plan for improvements in the quality of educational experiences at any institution.
+Feedback from students is very important in trying to improve the quality of learning experiences at higher education institutions.
+The overall opinions will be used to plan for improvements in the quality of educational experiences at any institution.
 Feed back proformas from the students are usually devised on the pattern of a sample survey questionnaire.
 [1] described a typical evaluation as possessing the following guideline: